 Reducing Chances of Sexual Abuse at Summer Camp

-People who victimize children sexually are good at manipulation and often make children feel that the abuse is their fault, that no one will believe them if they tell, or that someone they love will be hurt if they report abuse.
-By following the above steps and letting your children know that some parts of their body are off limits, that they will not get into trouble if they report abuse to you, and that it’s not okay for someone to ask them to keep secrets from you, you will be making your children far less vulnerable to sexual predators – not only at summer camp, but in all areas of their lives.
+Child molesters are well-versed in how to groom children not to tell, so it's crucial that you clearly and frequently communicate to your children that some parts of their body are off limits, that they will not get into trouble if they report abuse to you, and that it’s not okay for someone to ask them to keep secrets from you.
+You will be making your children far less vulnerable to sexual predators – not only at summer camp but in all areas of their lives.

 Did This Happen To Your Child?

 If an organization entrusted with the care of your child or loved one, such as a camp, neglected its responsibilities, resulting in child abuse, you might need to file a lawsuit.
 The experienced child abuse attorneys at Ross Feller Casey can help.
-Ross Feller Casey has won numerous cases involving child sexual abuse, and is widely regarded among the nation’s leading firms handling such cases.
+Ross Feller Casey has won numerous cases involving child sexual abuse and is widely regarded among the nation’s leading firms handling such cases.

+All of our cases are handled on contingency, so you won't pay a thing until your case is won or settled.
+Let us help you help your family.
 Contact our law firm today to arrange a free consultation with one of our attorneys.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.